neftonjin/art-gallery-shop-app/README.md

   ## Description

-  This Project is about a web-app where artist can securly login and upload their artwork.
+  This project is about a web-app where artist can securly login and upload their artwork.
 The uploaded artwork will then be displayed in a beatiful photogallery on the user`s profile page.

   ## Table of Contents